Giora Feidman

 Giora Feidman (גיורא פיידמן; born 25 March 1936) is an Argentine-born Israeli clarinetist who specializes in klezmer music.
+He played in notable symphony orchestras before embarking on a solo career.

 Biography

-Giora Feidman was born in Buenos Aires, Argentina, where his Bessarabian Jewish parents immigrated to escape persecution.
+Giora Feidman was born in Buenos Aires, where his Bessarabian Jewish parents immigrated in 1905 from Chisinau to escape persecution.

 Feidman comes from a family of klezmer musicians.
 His father, grandfather and great-grandfather made music for weddings, bar mitzvahs, and holiday celebrations in the shtetls of Eastern Europe.
 Feidman married Ora Bat-Chaim, his personal manager, in 1975.